Don't Leave Chips on the Table When Selling Your Business

 The Transaction Advisory and Litigation Support team is currently advising a client on a large transaction valued at over $200 million dollars.
 This client brought the team in early to understand the working capital framework and work with the business broker and attorney to craft a fair and neutral working capital target for the purchase agreement.
 The team also recognized the need for tax and advisory support to determine pre-closing distributions that could be made prior to the sale to ensure no chips are left on the table and to work with the sellers and their estate to plan for the eventual windfall.

-Schedule a meeting with Bryan Graiff, Partner in Charge, Transaction Advisory and Litigation Support, to discuss your business exit strategy.
+Use the adjacent form to schedule a meeting with Bryan Graiff, Partner in Charge, Transaction Advisory and Litigation Support, to discuss your business exit strategy.